evrythng/distributed-resource-manager/README.md

 At [EVRYTHNG](http://evrythng.com/) we use a version of this library for the following:

 * Maintaining permanent websocket connections to third party clouds.
 The users of the customers of the EVRYTHNG platform can have their data synchronised with other clouds.
 When this happens we set up a websocket connection to the other cloud and the distributed resource manager library takes care of keeping that websocket connection alive in case of node failure or some other error.
 * Allocating webhook resources to a particular node.
 In the EVRYTHNG platform internal components can subscribe to events in the platform by specifying a url.
 This url is then called when the event occurs.
-The distributed resource manager handled the allocation of these webhooks to specific nodes which ensures a url is only ever called once for a single event.
+The distributed resource manager handles the allocation of these webhooks to specific nodes which ensures a url is only ever called once for a single event.

 The library depends on [ringpop](https://github.com/uber-node/ringpop-node) to shard resources amongst a set of nodes and to forward new resources to the appropriate node.